 - 1. Security is maximized (See Sections 10.4.1 and 10.4.2); - 2.
 Pedestrian circulation is not adversely impacted (See Section 10.4.3); and - 3.
-They can be used to their maximum design capacity. - 4.
-They are located as close to building entrances as practicable.
+They can be used to their maximum design capacity.

-Bicycle parking should not be placed next to designated smoking areas.
 Guidelines for selecting and designing the optimum site for bicycle racks and lockers are presented below.
-Placement dimensions and guidelines for lockers are presented in Figure 10-3, for cargo bikes in Figure 10-4, and for bicycle racks in various locations in Figures 10-5 through 10-8.
+Placement dimensions and guidelines for lockers are presented in Figure 10-3 and for bicycle racks in various locations are presented in Figures 10-4 through 10-6.